llarsson/compliantkubernetes/docs/user-guide/metrics.md

 This guide gives an introduction to Prometheus and Grafana and where they fit in Compliant Kubernetes, in terms of reducing the compliance burden.

 ## Why Prometheus and Grafana?
 Prometheus is an open-source solution for monitoring and alerting.
-It works by collecting and processing metrics from the various services in the cluster.
+It works by collecting and processing metrics from the various services in the environment.
 It is widely used, stable, and a [CNCF](https://www.cncf.io/) member.
 It is relatively easy to write ServiceMonitors for any custom services to get monitoring data from them into Prometheus.

 Grafana is the most widely used technology for visualization of metrics and analytics.
 It supports a multitude of data sources and it is easy to create custom dashboards.
 Grafana is created by Grafana Labs, a CNCF Silver Member.